8.7 Human Senses

 Role of the Brain in Vision

-The optic nerves from both eyes meet and cross just below the bottom of the in the brain.
-The information from both eyes is sent to the visual cortex in the of the , which is part of the .
+The optic nerves from both eyes meet and cross just below the bottom of the hypothalamus in the brain.
+The information from both eyes is sent to the visual cortex in the occipital lobe of the cerebrum, which is part of the cerebral cortex.
 The visual cortex is the largest system in the human brain, and is responsible for processing visual images.
 It interprets messages from both eyes and “tells” us what we are seeing.

 Vision Problems